AZimmerman13/capstone2/README.md

 This dataset was relatively clean save for the ' ' in front of 'Barcelona' in every row, as well as what appeared to be a broken pressure gauge for about a month in Barcelona.

-The energy dataset contained similarly timestamped data, mostly concerning generation in MW for various energy sources throughout the country.
+The energy dataset concerned generation in MW for various energy sources throughout the country.
 This dataset was incomplete in a few areas, namely that the 'generation fossil coal-derived gas', 'generation fossil oil shale', 'generation fossil peat', 'generation geothermal', and 'generation marine' contained only zeros, and 'generation hydro pumped storage aggregated' contained all null values.

-Both datasets covered a three-year period from January 2015 to December 2018.

 ## Pipeline and Workflow